Svaagi/Luxonis/README.md

 1. Navigate to the server directory.
 2. Compile TypeScript files to JavaScript: `tsc server.ts`
 3. Start the server: `node server.js`
-4. The server will listen on TCP port 8080 for client connections.
+4. The server will listen on TCP port 8080 for client connections and on port 8081 for WebSocket connections.

 ### Running a Client